Springboi8389/Rectify11/README.md

 </div>

 Rectify11 improves the consistency of Windows 11 by modifying system files in a safe way, and by using various programs to improve the Windows 11 experience.
+NOTE: Due to Rectify 11 V4 being a complete rewrite and using a different approach to improve Windows 11, starting 3/22/25, the issues tab on the GitHub repo has been disabled.
+Thank you for reporting issues.

 <br/>